edsac-status-monitor/libedsacnetworking/README.md

 For code examples, see src/test/*.c.

+Note that the server uses  the signals SIGALRM, (SIGRTMIN + CONNECT_SIG) and (SIGRTMIN + READ_SIG) so don't use your own handlers on these signals (definitions of non-standard constants in src/server.c).
+Sending also uses SIGALRM so the server and sender cannot be used properly in the same process.

 ### Setup
 A process may decide to only send, only receive or both send and receive messages.